parrots/Google-Reader-Plugin-for-Expressionengine/README.md

 ##Using the Plugin - Parameters
 The main tag for the plugin, *{exp:google_reader}*, supports a few parameters that allow you to customize the behavior:

 * **type**: Type of items to display.
-Valid values are "shared", "starred", or "all".
+Valid values are "shared", "starred", "all", or any used label/tag in the user's account.
 * **limit**: Maximum number of items to display.
 Default is 20.
 * **refresh**: How long (in minutes) to cache responses before checking for updates.
 Default is 15 minutes.